The Miz: Reunion with John Morrison (2020–2021)

-Miz and Morrison then began feuding with Otis and Tucker in pursuit of Otis' Money in the Bank contract.
-During the 2020 WWE Draft in October, Miz and Morrison were drafted to the Raw brand.
-At Hell in a Cell on October 25, Miz defeated Otis to win the Money in the Bank contract, becoming the second person not to do so in the Money in the Bank ladder match, and the third person to hold the contract more than once.
-Miz cashed in his Money in the Bank contract on December 20 at the TLC: Tables, Ladders & Chairs event during a TLC match between AJ Styles and the WWE Champion Drew McIntyre, making the match a triple threat in the process, but was unsuccessful as McIntyre retained his title.
-However, on the December 28 episode of Raw, Miz had the contract returned to him as the cash-in at TLC was ruled invalid due to Morrison cashing in the contract on his behalf (as only the contract holder himself can cash it in).
-Miz entered the Royal Rumble match on January 31, 2021, but he was quickly eliminated by the debuting Damian Priest.
-At Elimination Chamber on February 21, Miz would successfully cash his Money in the Bank contract on WWE Champion Drew McIntyre, after McIntyre was assaulted by Bobby Lashley, starting his second reign with the WWE Championship which made him the first ever two-time WWE Grand Slam champion.
-Miz would go on to lose the championship to Lashley on the March 1 episode of Raw, ending his reign at only eight days.
+The Miz and Morrison then began feuding with Otis and Tucker in pursuit of Otis' Money in the Bank contract.
+During the 2020 WWE Draft in October, the Miz and Morrison were drafted to the Raw brand.
+At Hell in a Cell on October 25, the Miz defeated Otis to win the Money in the Bank contract, becoming the second person not to do so in the Money in the Bank ladder match, and the third person to hold the contract more than once.
+The Miz cashed in his Money in the Bank contract on December 20 at the TLC: Tables, Ladders & Chairs event during a TLC match between AJ Styles and the WWE Champion Drew McIntyre, making the match a triple threat in the process, but was unsuccessful as McIntyre retained his title.
+However, on the December 28 episode of Raw, the Miz had the contract returned to him as the cash-in at TLC was ruled invalid due to Morrison cashing in the contract on his behalf (as only the contract holder himself can cash it in).
+The Miz entered the Royal Rumble match on January 31, 2021, but he was quickly eliminated by the debuting Damian Priest.
+At Elimination Chamber on February 21, the Miz successfully cashed his Money in the Bank contract on WWE Champion Drew McIntyre, after McIntyre was assaulted by Bobby Lashley, starting his second reign with the WWE Championship which made him the first ever two-time WWE Grand Slam champion.
+The Miz went on to lose the championship to Lashley on the March 1 episode of Raw, ending his reign at only eight days.

-After this, Miz and Morrison feuded with Damian Priest and rapper Bad Bunny.
-On the first night of WrestleMania 37 on April 10, Miz and Morrison were defeated by Bad Bunny and Priest.
-At WrestleMania Backlash on May 16, Miz lost to Priest.
-After the match, Miz was seemingly "eaten" by zombies as a way to cross-promote Army of the Dead.
-During the match, Miz suffered the first legitimate injury in his WWE career after tearing his ACL, taking him out of action indefinitely.
-Despite his injury, Miz would continue appearing television in a wheelchair accompanying Morrison in his matches.
-Miz returned from injury on the August 16 episode of Raw, losing to Damian Priest.
-The next week on Raw, Miz attacked Morrison, ending their partnership.
-Afterwards, Miz took time off to compete on the thirtieth season of Dancing with the Stars.
+After this, the Miz and Morrison feuded with Damian Priest and rapper Bad Bunny.
+On the first night of WrestleMania 37 on April 10, the Miz and Morrison were defeated by Bad Bunny and Priest.
+At WrestleMania Backlash on May 16, the Miz lost to Priest.
+After the match, the Miz was seemingly "eaten" by zombies as a way to cross-promote Army of the Dead.
+During the match, the Miz suffered the first legitimate injury in his WWE career after tearing his ACL, taking him out of action indefinitely.
+Despite his injury, the Miz continued appearing television in a wheelchair accompanying Morrison in his matches.
+The Miz returned from injury on the August 16 episode of Raw, losing to Damian Priest.
+The next week on Raw, the Miz attacked Morrison, ending their partnership.
+Afterwards, the Miz took time off to compete on the thirtieth season of Dancing with the Stars.